Should you sell your product on Amazon?

 Why you should definitely sell your product on Amazon

 Each month, more than 197 million people around the world visit Amazon.com, that’s more than the entire population of Russia.
-This type of platform is unrivaled in the US, where 95 million people have a Prime membership.
-It:
+It’s unrivaled in the US, where 95 million people have a Prime membership.
+The platform:

 - maintains an incredibly sophisticated, intuitive and customer-focused platform